What are HIPAA Encryption Requirements?

 8. Implement Encryption Monitoring: Regularly monitor and assess the effectiveness of encryption mechanisms in place to ensure that encryption is consistently applied and functioning as intended.

-9. Train Employees: Provide training and education to employees on encryption practices, emphasizing the importance of using encryption to protect PHI and explaining how to properly encrypt data in various scenarios.
+9. Train Employees: Provide HIPAA training and education to employees on encryption practices, emphasizing the importance of using encryption to protect PHI and explaining how to properly encrypt data in various scenarios.

 10. Review and Update Encryption Measures: Periodically review and update encryption measures to align with evolving encryption technologies, best practices, and regulatory requirements.